hfaran/Tornado-JSON/README.md

 ## Overview

 Tornado-JSON is a small extension of Tornado with the intent providing the tools necessary to get a JSON API up and running quickly.
-See [demos/helloworld/](https://github.com/hfaran/Tornado-JSON/tree/dev/demos/helloworld) for a quick example.
-RequestHandler Guidelines provided below should tell you why things are how they are.
+See [demos/helloworld/](https://github.com/hfaran/Tornado-JSON/tree/dev/demos/helloworld) for a quick example and the [accompanying walkthrough](http://tornado-json.readthedocs.org/en/latest/using_tornado_json.html) in the documentation.

 Some of the key features the included modules provide: